CodeSolz/ultimate-push-notifications/readme copy.txt

 Contributors: CodeSolz, m.tuhin
 Tags: desktop push notification, woocommerce, dokan, BuddyPress, push notifications, cloud push notification, firebase, push notification
 Requires at least: 4.0
-Tested up to: 6.7
+Tested up to: 6.0
-Stable tag: 1.1.9
+Stable tag: 1.1.3
 Requires PHP: 7.0
 WC requires at least: 4.0
-WC tested up to: 9.5
+WC tested up to: 6.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Receive push notification on Mobile / Desktop from WooCommerce / Multi-vendor (Dokan, WCFM), BuddyPress, WordPress events and more.

 == Description ==
-The Ultimate Push Notification feature offers a truly exceptional experience to users by delivering real-time notifications directly to their mobile or desktop screens.
-It's truly a dynamic solution for anyone looking to keep up-to-date with the latest activities on their website.
-Whether it's through WooCommerce, BuddyPress, Multi-vendor platforms like Dokan or WCFM or even default WordPress events, this feature provides both administrators and users with complete control over the notifications they receive.

-Users will enjoy receiving notifications for a variety of events, including product sales, cart additions, order updates, and new registrations on the website.
+Ultimate push notification allows users to receive realtime push notification right on their **Mobile / Desktop** screen from WooCommerce , Multi-vendor ( Dokan, WCFM ), BuddyPress and Wordpress default events.
+Admin and users will receive push notification by their respective choice.
+User receive notification when a product get sold, added to cart, product order changes and someone register to the website.
-And with BuddyPress integration, users can also receive notifications for a range of different events within the platform.
+From BuddyPress users can receive push notification as well on different events.
-Overall, the Ultimate Push Notification feature enhances the user experience and helps keep everyone informed and engaged.

-The Ultimate Push Notification feature is an efficient and cost-effective solution for businesses looking to grow and expand.
-This innovative solution eliminates the need for unexpected spending on SMS service providers, offering a more modern and efficient approach to staying connected with your audience.

-Not only does this feature provide real-time notifications directly to users' mobile or desktop screens, it also offers the flexibility and control you need to effectively communicate with your audience.
-With the ability to customize the messages you send and choose the audience you reach, the Ultimate Push Notification feature helps you stay connected with your customers and grow your business in a cost-effective manner.

 <blockquote>
-=== Say goodbye to overspending on SMS services and embrace this cost-effective solution today! ===
+=== Cost effective solution for expanding your business.
+Stop unexpected spending on SMS service providers! ===
 </blockquote>

 == How does it work? ==
-The Ultimate Push Notification plugin is designed to seamlessly integrate with Firebase, a powerful and free application platform developed by Google for creating mobile and web applications.
-To get started, simply create your Firebase web push application and set the configuration in the plugin's app config section.
+This plugin works along with the firebase application.
+Firebase is a free application platform developed by Google to create mobile and web application.
+After creating your firebase web push application, you need to set the application configuration to this plugin's app config section & you are ready to go!
+By visiting On plugin's device registration page, you will notification prompt.
+Accept it to 'allow' notification.
+You are all set!

-With just a few clicks, you can be on your way to receiving real-time notifications right on your mobile or desktop screen.
-The plugin's device registration page provides a user-friendly interface for setting up notifications, and all the steps involved can be found in our comprehensive plugin documentation.
+You will be able to receive realtime notifications right on your **Mobile / Desktop** screen when particular actions happens on your website.
+All of the settings process can be found on our plugin documentation.

-Once you have allowed notifications, you'll be able to receive updates in real-time as events unfold on your website.
-With the ability to customize and control your notifications, this plugin is a powerful tool that makes it easy to keep everyone informed and engaged with your business.
-Whether you're just starting out or looking to take your business to the next level, the Ultimate Push Notification plugin has you covered.

 <blockquote>
-=== Set your preferences and receive timely push notifications on your device.
-Choose which events trigger the notifications and stay updated on the go. ===
+=== Receive real-time Push Notifications right on your Mobile / Desktop screen & easily set when and on which event's you want to receive notifications! ===
 </blockquote>